 1.*** If you are using a shop-bought pastry case, skip to the FILLING instructions.
 Put the oven on to 190 C, 375 F, Gas 5

 2. Make your shortcrust pastry.
-Click here for instructions.
+Click here for instructions to make a pie crust.

 3. Grease your flan dish & make sure you grease up the sides too.
 Then roll out the pastry.